UsefulAnd/lobotomy/README.md

 ## Installation

-Lobotomy was developed on Homebrew's Python 2.7.*, but should still work on other flavors of NIX.
+- Lobotomy was developed on Homebrew's Python 2.7.*, but should still work on other flavors of NIX.
+- Building the apktool requires Java
+-
 ### OS X

 Download Hombrew: